shammakh2/Java-Team-Project/README.md

 ## EPOS System - CSC1035 - Assessment 3

-Run ui.java for a text based ui, type help to view commands
+Run main.java to run program

 In the ui.java file, there are different functions.